Types of Book Publishing Companies

 There are different types of book publishers, depending largely on the market for the book.
 While we often think of "trade" publishers, those who publish the books typically found in bookstores, there are also academic publishers, professional publishers, and of course, self-publishing services.
 Whether you aspire to be an author or dream of getting a job in editorial, you should know about the different types of book publishers.

-Trade book publishers acquire, edit, produce, publish and sell the books you're most likely to see in a bricks-and-mortar bookstore.
+Trade book publishers acquire, edit, produce, publish, and sell the books you're most likely to see in a brick-and-mortar bookstore.
+These are traditional publishers creating books for a consumer readership.
 While the internal company structures and organization of traditional trade publishers vary, each generally publishes books in a broad variety of formats (hardcover, trade paperback, mass market paperback, e-books, audiobooks), and in a wide selection of topics and genres.
 Note that some trade book publishers are parts of larger media entities that may also own textbook publishers.

 While there are many trade publishers in the United States, the major ones are referred to as "the Big Five" book publishers.

 Book packagers are companies specialize in creating books to be published under the imprint of a trade publisher.
 Another way to look at is that the publisher "outsources" the development of their book.
 In adult publishing, packaged books often involve a lot of photography or illustration, and the publisher finds it more cost-effective to buy the books already produced than to develop and produce the volumes themselves.
 Some young adult fiction series are also packaged.